 - Abuse and dependence: Using Suboxone long-term can lead to dependence, both physical and psychological.
 This risk is intensified if you use Suboxone with alcohol, other opioids, or benzodiazepines.

 Suboxone should only be used with short-acting opioids.
 If you take the medication alongside longer-acting opioids, you’re likely to experience more acute withdrawal symptoms.

 Can You Overdose on this Medication?

+At this point you may be wondering, “can you overdose on subsoxone strips”?
 If you take Suboxone only and precisely as directed, the medication releases buprenorphine into your body slowly.
 This serves to lessen both withdrawal symptoms and cravings.

 If you attempt to get around the time-release aspect of the medication by injecting the medication, you won’t experience a euphoric rush from the drug.
 Instead, the effects of the opioids are blocked from reaching your brain.
 This is achieved with the naloxone in Suboxone binding to your opioid receptors instead.
 You’ll then find yourself catapulted into withdrawal, not dangerous, but physically uncomfortable.

 For those with a lower tolerance to opioids, taking Suboxone can potentially cause euphoric effects.
 Also, some medications can interfere with the functioning of Suboxone.
 Even though the medication includes naloxone, used as an opioid overdose antidote, Suboxone overdose is still possible.